 Tax credits and childcare vouchers

 Childcare vouchers are part of Employer Supported Childcare (ESC).
 Your employer may offer you childcare vouchers in addition to your salary or in exchange for you giving up part of your salary (called a salary sacrifice).
 By taking childcare vouchers you will save on some tax and National Insurance.
 The tax and NIC relief associated with childcare vouchers and directly-contracted childcare was withdrawn from 4 October 2018 although certain people who signed up before that date are eligible to continue receiving relief.

 There is nothing to stop you receiving tax credits and childcare vouchers at the same time.
 However, you can only claim help through tax credits for costs you actually incur.
 This means you must deduct the value of any vouchers from your average weekly childcare costs for tax credit purposes.

-For example, if your childcare costs are £150 a week for one child and you get vouchers of £55 a week from your employer, you can only claim £95 a week as your costs for the childcare element of tax credits.
+For example, if your childcare costs are £150 a week for one child and you get vouchers of £55 a week from your employer, you can only include £95 a week as your costs for the childcare element of tax credits.

-However, if you have sacrificed some of your salary to get childcare vouchers the income figure you declare for tax credits will be lower than it was before the sacrifice (subject to the £2,500 disregard for falls in income)).
+However, if you have sacrificed some of your salary to get childcare vouchers the income figure you declare for tax credits will be lower than it was before the sacrifice (subject to the £2,500 disregard for falls in income).

 In some cases the amount of tax and National Insurance you save from taking the vouchers may not make up for the amount of tax credits you lose.